 I was referred to Dr. Kowalski by my headache specialist, Carolyn Bernstein, M.D., author of The Migraine Brain.
 They both work in the same office, The Osher Center at Harvard Medical School and Brigham & Women’s Hospital in the Boston area in Massachusetts.

-I had googled if chiropractic care helps migraine headaches before coming to see him.
-I did not find a concrete answer, but I trusted my headache specialist.
+I had Googled “chiropractor for migraines” before coming to see him in an attempt to do my homework.
+Unfortunately, I did not find a concrete answer, but I trusted my headache specialist.
 To my surprise and relief, the treatment started helping right away and I attended my appointments once a week for over a year even though his office was located an hour away from my home.

 At Migraine Strong we believe in a multi modal approach to treating migraine.
 We call it the “Treatment Pie.”
 Chiropractic care is a perfect example of a treatment for migraine headaches that would fall into the “other” category in the Treatment Pie.
 In addition to chiropractic treatment I was following a migraine elimination diet (Heal Your Headache), taking my preventive medications, receiving Botox and nerve blocks, meditating, and taking supplements (Magnesium and Ginger).
 It turned out that chiropractic treatment helped me end my daily migraine headaches.

-The following is my interview with Dr. Kowalski to provide you with more information about how chiropractic care can help migraine headaches so you can make your own decision whether to give it a try.
+The following is my interview with Dr. Kowalski to provide you with more information about how a chiropractor for migraines can help so you can make your own decision about whether to give it a try or not.

 Question 1: Can you tell us about your experience as a chiropractor?